-The Benefits of Alpha Lipoic Acid
+The Miracle Benefits of Alpha Lipoic Acid

 Alpha lipoic acid (ALA) was discovered in the 1950’s and recognized as an antioxidant in the 1980’s.
 It plays an essential role in helping the body produce energy.
 It is necessary for aerobic life.
 Alpha Lipoic Acid only acts like an antioxidant when there is an excess of it in its free state in our cells.
 Since there is naturally little free circulating ALA in the body, one needs to supplement or have it injected into the body in order to have enough of it available for its protective, antioxidative effects.

-ALA and Cancer
+Alpha Lipoic Acid and Cancer

 ALA has the ability to modify and regulate genetic expression.
 This is significant for cancer patients since ALA can turn off genes that spur the development of, or acceleration of, cancer without any signs of toxicity.
 For example, research has shown that mice with malignant tumors given ALA had their life spans extended by 25%.

 Finally, ALA does not interfere with chemotherapy.
 As a matter of fact, German scientists found that when they combined ALA with two chemotherapy agents (cyclophosphamide and Vincristine) in mice, they observed lower toxic side effects, increased survival and no detrimental effect on the chemotherapy’s potency.
 ALA also seemed to protect certain patients being treated with Cisplatin from permanent hearing loss or deafness, a significant side effect of this therapeutic agent.

 For answers to your questions or to make an appointment, call us toll-free at 800-923-7878 to speak with a Patient Care Representative.
 Let us help you get your life back.